 About 3 a.m., December 15 Cpl.
 Danny Love arrested a 23-year old Hyattsville man at Jasper's Restaurant at Greenway Center who had become disorderly and refused to leave.
 He was charged with assault and battery and resisting arrest after he struck the arresting officer.
 There were no serious injuries.

-Road on December 13 was a piece of construction equipment described as a Pierce Arrow "Hole Hog" valued at approximately \$5.000.
+Stolen from a construction site in the 8200 block of Mandan Road on December 13 was a piece of construction equipment described as a Pierce Arrow "Hole Hog" valued at approximately